 To assist local governments, the Department of Local Government, Racing and Multicultural Affairs (DLGRMA) provides best practice standing orders that local governments can choose to adopt to provide written rules for the orderly conduct of local government meetings.
-These best practice standing orders incorporate the DLGRMA model meeting procedures that deal with matters during council meetings that must be adhered to under the Local Government Act 2009 (LGA).
+These best practice standing orders incorporate the DLGRMA model meeting procedures that deal with matters during council meetings that must be adhered to under the Local Government Act 2009 (LGA) including the model meeting procedures and the Local Government Regulation 2012 (LGR).